 - Tamarind Chutney: This classic Indian condiment is sweet, sour and spicy.
 It’s made from tangy tamarind, spices and a sweetener like sugar, jaggery (palm tree sap) or dates.

 - Red Garlic Chutney: If you love garlic and spice, then this chutney is for you.
 This vibrant, fiery sauce is loaded with garlic and ground Kashmiri chilies.

-- Green Chutney: Also known as pudina dhania, this chutney is made primarily of cilantro, mint, garlic, ginger, cumin and chilies.
-This chutney is somehow both spicy and refreshing.
+- Mint Chutney: Also known as pudina dhania, this chutney is made primarily of cilantro, mint, garlic, cumin and chilies.
+This chutney is both spicy and refreshing.

 Next comes a healthy dusting of chaat masala ($6).
 While the realm of chaat may be vast, chaat masala is the common denominator that unites.
 It’s this essential blend of spices that gives chaat its signature flavor.
 Made primarily of kala namak, also known as Himalayan black salt, a pungent spice that adds a strong umami flavor and egg-like aroma to the dish.

 Finally, comes the crunch.
 No chaat dish is complete without something crispy and fried on top.
 Popular toppings include fried potato bits, deep-fried noodles made from chickpea flour called sev, or seasoned, fried chickpeas, masala chana.

 While each component is relatively simple, when combined, they’re pure magic.
 Hitting on every flavor note that makes a food crave-able, chaat is your perfect gateway into the wonderful world of Indian food and flavors.
 If you’re looking for something heartier, learn how to make red lentil dal.